 Last year, Dr. Adams’ end of year project looked at ‘men of action or men of inaction.’
 She explained that to make this piece she placed small paper mache figurines of men infront of concave mirrors so they appear to themselves as being larger than they are in reality.
 Dr. Adams anecdotes this project by joking:

-“So basically it was about the guys thinking that they’re much bigger than they actually are…So I was a bit worried that it was too obvious…but I just had to do it you know?”
+“So basically it was about the guys thinking that they’re much bigger than they actually are…so I was a bit worried that it was too obvious…but I just had to do it you know?”

 Are these the power dynamics at play in the art world?
 I wondered.
 Systemic economic oppression of women, accumulating in men obtaining spending power in the art market and supporting male artists over females?
 I have seen reports by large art platforms, and messaging on social media that more women are entering the market and will attract a new wave of feminism and equality.